Julie Hesmondhalgh: Television

-From 22 January 2015, she played the role of Cleo Whitaker in the Channel 4 drama series Cucumber, written by Russell T Davies.
-She also appeared in the BBC Four film Black Roses: The Killing of Sophie Lancaster, a television film about the murder of Sophie Lancaster.
-Hesmondhalgh played the role of Sophie's mother, Sylvia Lancaster, a role which she previously portrayed on stage.
+In 2015, she played the role of Cleo Whitaker in the Channel 4 drama series Cucumber, written by Russell T Davies.
+She appeared in the BBC Four film Black Roses: The Killing of Sophie Lancaster, a television film about the murder of Sophie Lancaster.
+She played the role of Sophie's mother, Sylvia Lancaster, a role which she previously portrayed on stage.
 Hesmondhalgh was friends with Sylvia Lancaster is a former patron of the Sophie Lancaster Foundation.
 In 2015, Hesmondhalgh won a Royal Television Society Award for Best Female Actor in a Drama for her role as Sylvia.

-Also in 2015, Hesmondhalgh appeared in an episode of the BBC drama Moving On, with Shane Richie and John Thomson, as well as one episode of Inside No. 9, written by Steve Pemberton and Reece Shearsmith.

-In 2016, Hesmondhalgh joined the cast of acclaimed drama thriller Happy Valley for its second series on BBC One.
+Also in 2015, she appeared alongside Shane Richie and John Thomson, in an episode of the BBC drama Moving On, as well as one episode of the Steve Pemberton and Reece Shearsmith written comedy Inside No. 9.
+In 2016, she joined the cast for the second series of the BBC One drama thriller Happy Valley.
 She was offered the role by creator, writer and executive producer Sally Wainwright.
-Hesmondhalgh's character Amanda Wadsworth is a midwife and working mother from Yorkshire who has a fraught relationship with her husband, John (Kevin Doyle).
+Her character Amanda Wadsworth, is a midwife and working mother from Yorkshire who has a fraught relationship with her husband, John (Kevin Doyle).

 In 2017, Hesmondhalgh played the role of rape victim Trish in the third and final series of Broadchurch on ITV.
+Her performance as Trish earned her a nomination for BAFTA award for best supporting actress (TV).

 She appeared as a guest star in the Doctor Who episode "Kerblam!".

-In 2019, Hesmondhalgh played Amanda in the first episode of the final season of Channel 4's Catastrophe with Rob Delaney and Sharon Horgan.
-She appeared in the six-part ITV comedy drama The Trouble with Maggie Cole, with Dawn French, in 2020.
+In 2019, she starred alongside Rob Delaney and Sharon Horgan, when she played Amanda in the first episode of the final season of Channel 4's Catastrophe.
+In 2020, She appeared with Dawn French in the six-part ITV comedy drama The Trouble with Maggie Cole.
 Also in 2020, Hesmondhalgh played Heather in the third series of The A Word.

 In May 2021, Hesmondhalgh played Nancy in the BBC1 series The Pact, alongside Laura Fraser, Rakie Ayola, Eiry Thomas, Aneurin Barnard and Jason Hughes.
 The series, set in Wales, was written by Pete McTighe.

 In 2021, Hesmondhalgh began narrating the revival of The Weakest Link, taking over from Jon Briggs.

 In January 2024, she starred as Suzanne Sercombe, wife of subpostmaster Alan Bates, the main character in the ITV1 drama Mr Bates vs The Post Office, which was based on true events surrounding the British Post Office scandal.

+Hesmondhalgh is set to appear on the second series of The Celebrity Traitors in autumn 2026.